sitMCella/azure-app-service-examples/terraform_dotnet_public/README.md

   "client_secret": "xxxxxxxxxxxxxxxxx"
 }
 ```
-The "tenant_id" property corresponds to the Entra ID tenant.
+The `tenant_id` property corresponds to the Entra ID tenant.
 Specify the value of the `client_id` and `client_secret` properties as described in the following section.

 ### Authentication